SemanticMatter/ci-cd/docs/workflows/cd_release.md

     The default value is given here as a help:
     `'duplicate,question,invalid,wontfix'`

+The `changelog_exclude_tags_regex` is also used to remove tags in a list of tags to consider when evaluating the "previous version".
+This is specifically for adding a changelog to the GitHub release body.

 ## Expectations

 This workflow should _only_ be used for releasing a single modern Python package.